numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 ```

 #### ApproximatorRecipe
-This a data structure that contains preallocated memory and the user-defined parameters for
+This a data structure that contains preallocated memory and the user-controlled parameters for
 a specific approximation method.
 An example of this data structure for a RangeFinder
 decomposition is included below.
 ```